polterguy/phosphorusfive/core/p5.exp/README.md

 ```

 In the above example *"/../*/_data/*/foo?value"* is an expression, and *":x:"*
-declares it as such, and hence becomes its *type declaration*.
+declares it as such, and hence becomes its *type declaration* for the type engine of P5.

+It ends with an expression type declaration (?value), which informs the expression engine,
+that we're interested in the values of whatever the expression yields as its result.

-An expression can retreieve 4 basic values
+An expression can retreieve 4 basic values.

-* Node - The node itself, also the default value if no type is explicitly declared for your expression
+* Node - "?node" - The node itself, also the default value if no type is explicitly declared for your expression
-* Name - The name part of your nodes
+* Name - "?name" - The name part of your nodes
-* Value - The value part of your nodes
+* Value - "?value" - The value part of your nodes
-* Count - Number of matches for your expression
+* Count - "?count" - Number of matches for your expression, returns a single integer value

 In addition, an expression can be type-converted.
 If you are for instance requesting a node's value, who is of type string, you can  convert
-the result into an integer by appending ".int" after the expression, such as the following example illustrates.
+the result into an integer, by appending ".int" after the expression, such as the following example illustrates.

 ```
 _data:string:5